kimberlyvalent/hackathon-team-queue/README.md

 # Queue Smarter
-> Queue virtually, avoid standing in line and practice social distancing when queing_
+> Queue virtually, avoid standing in line and practice social distancing when queuing

 _GetSmarter Hackathon project for May 2020 - "In case of emergency"_